You are currently on Freehearingtest UK

 This entry was posted on 13th April 2018 by Gary.

-In this guide, we advise on the best phone for hard of hearing people and highlight a number of essential models that we supply.
+In this guide, we advise on the best phone for hard of hearing people and highlight some essential models that we supply.

 The hearing aid industry is not only focused on the production of hearing aids, but also on supplying the hearing impaired with a large variety of amplified telephones.

 Many of the customers we talk to on a daily basis are unaware that phones specifically designed to suit the needs of the hearing impaired actually do exist!
-At Hearing Direct, you will find a vast selection of mobiles, corded, and cordless phones designed with hearing loss in mind.
+At Freehearingtest, you will find a vast selection of mobiles, corded, and cordless phones designed with hearing loss in mind.

 We ship to the US, UK, Australia, as well as many countries in Europe.

-The answer is rarely straightforward because at Hearing Direct we are able to offer you so many high-quality models.
+The answer is rarely straightforward because at Freehearingtest we are able to offer you so many high-quality models.

 Click here to browse our entire collection of hearing impaired phones.

-Plus, you may wish to check out: Phones for Seniors
+You may also wish to check out: Phones for Seniors

 Our range of devices offer a solution for everyone, and in order to make the best possible choice, you may find the following suggestions and advice helpful.
 Our top tips on phones for hard of hearing people will offer extra insight so you can find the right make and model to match your needs.